SQLStreamStore/docs/docs/appending.md

     store.AppendToStream(streamId, ExpectedVersion.Any, new [] { m2, m1, m3} ); // out of order
     store.AppendToStream(streamId, ExpectedVersion.Any, new [] { m3, m4} ); // partial previous write

-**With a specific expected`** If the collection of messages have been previously written in the same order they appear in the append request starting at the expected version no new messages are written.
+**With a specific expected version**: If the collection of messages have been previously written in the same order they appear in the append request starting at the expected version no new messages are written.

     // using int instead of guid for message id to aid clarity var m1 = new NewStreamMessage(1, "t", "data");